thomega/bbqcli/README.md

 OPTIONS
        -r FILE, --recipe=FILE
            Interpret the contents of file FILE as recipe.
+Can be repeated, but each file must be a syntactically valid recipe.

        -R RECIPE, --Recipe=RECIPE
            Interpret the string RECIPE as recipe.
-Can be repeated and the result will be combined as lines.
+Can be repeated, but each string must be a syntactically valid recipe.

 COMMON OPTIONS
        -H HOST, --host=HOST (absent=wlanthermo or WLANTHERMO_HOST env)